dhruvalb/MACSS_Thesis/README.md

-# Thesis for Masters of Arts in Computational Social Science
+# M.A. in Computational Social Science: Thesis
 Aging in Japan